What is the Community Infrastructure Levy (CIL)?

 Charging authorities are required to spend the levy’s revenue on what they see as the infrastructure needed to support the development of their area.
 The assessment of ‘need’ will largely by informed by the Infrastructure Delivery Plans (IDPs) published by each authority alongside their Local Plans.
 The levy is intended to focus on the provision of new or improved infrastructure and should not be used to remedy pre-existing deficiencies unless those deficiencies will be made more severe by new development.

-East Cambridgeshire District Council (ECDC) is obligated, under the CIL Regulations 2010 (as amended), to produce a Regulation 123 list (R123 list).
+East Cambridgeshire District Council (ECDC) is obligated, under the CIL Regulations 2010 (as amended), to produce a CIL Infrastructure list.
 This list sets out the infrastructure projects that could benefit from CIL funding.
-The distribution of CIL funding is a matter for the Council to decide, but the Regulations only permit expenditure of CIL funds on infrastructure projects that are included on the R123 list.
+The distribution of CIL funding is a matter for the Council to decide, but the Regulations only permit expenditure of CIL funds on infrastructure projects that are included on the CIL Infrastructure List.

 How will local neighbourhoods benefit from CIL?